carpentries/maintainer-onboarding/_episodes/01-welcome.md

 ## What This Onboarding Does Not Cover

 We will **not** be teaching you everything you need to know about Git in this 3-week training.
-We will provide you with an introduction the basic skills to respond to issues and PRs.
+We will provide you with an introduction to the basic skills to respond to issues and PRs.
 The best way to learn Git is to work with it, and we encourage you to reach out to your co-Maintainers and others in the Maintainer community for support and resources.

 We will not discuss Lesson Development extensively as these processes are undergoing revision.